-- Understand the basic principles of language and communication sciences. - Be able to express oneself orally and in writing correctly in Spanish and English. - Read correctly in Spanish and English. - Know, value and understand how to communicate the importance of the literature and culture of the Spanish and English languages. - Know how to use techniques to promote reading and writing appropriate to the educational level. - Acquire literary training and knowledge of children's literature. - know the school curriculum of languages and literature. - Develop and evaluate curriculum content through appropriate didactic resources. - Be able to deal with language learning situations in multilingual contexts. - Be able to express oneself clearly and communicate effectively in a second language.
+- Understand the basic principles of language and communication sciences. - Be able to express oneself orally and in writing correctly in Spanish and English. - Read correctly in Spanish and English. - Know, value and know how to communicate the importance of the literature and culture of the Spanish and English languages. - Know how to use techniques to promote reading and writing appropriate to the educational level. - Acquire literary training and knowledge of children's literature. - Know the school curriculum of languages and literature. - Develop and evaluate curriculum content through appropriate didactic resources. - Deal with language learning situations in multilingual contexts. - Be able to express oneself clearly and communicate effectively in a second language.